User roles and permissions in Amplitude

 • View data sources and data destinations

-• Connect user account to Slack
+• Connect their account to Slack

 • Edit their own profile (name, title, team, password)